-- Ask your instructor for the Class Key
+- Ask your instructor for the Class Key for your class.

 Note: In your future visits you'll be able to "Log In" directly with your email address and password.